NetroScript/gps-path-average-distance/README.md

     * This value is used as the epsilon in the Douglas-Peucker algorithm for simplifying the current path.
 The bigger the value, the more simplified the path will be.
 The reference "space" is in latitude and longitude, for this reason the value is quite small by default.
 * `-e, --export_track`: Toggle to also reexport the parsed GPX files as simplified GPX files.
     * Exported files will be named `<original_file_name>.modified.gpx` and will be placed in the same directory as the original file.
 No GPX extensions are supported, so you will be left with only track points containing latitude and longitude.

-5. Replace `[arguments]` with the appropriate command-line arguments.
-Here are the available options:

 ## Example